Connect your Beats to your iPhone, Android, Windows PC, or Mac, without breaking a sweat, with this comprehensive guide.

-How to Put Wireless Beats Headphones in Pairing Mode
+How to Put Wireless Beats Headphones into Pairing Mode

 - Beats Flex: Press and hold the power button until the indicator light flashes.